 Motivation

-In C.2, it was explained that DSOs require extremely high availability for communication in order to provide distribution automation and SCADA services to prevent energy service outages.
+In clause C.2, it was explained that DSOs require extremely high availability for communication in order to provide distribution automation and SCADA services to prevent energy service outages.

 The sooner the DSO obtains information regarding a communication incident the better.
 (The term 'incident' is used in the sense described in Annex A, a service outage - either where no communication is possible, or the service levels required cannot be maintained.)

-As described in C.2, a DSO can determine an outage by means of their own infrastructure.
+As described in clause C.2, a DSO can determine an outage by means of their own infrastructure.
 The DSO has many routers in their network.
 These provide networking within substation networks and have wireless access interfaces to connect the substation network over a wide area.
 These routers perform periodic monitoring operations, e.g. sending ICMP echo (ping) messages to ascertain latency and reachability.
 If the access fails entirely, it is impossible for the DSO management operations system to collect this monitoring information.
 The failure is only detected after the periodic monitoring operations fail.

 It has to be taken into account that DSO could have tens of thousands of services like these.
 So, automation has to be used to improve availability.